JuliaGPU/Vulkan.jl/docs/src/utility.md

 Here we describe some tools that can assist the development of Vulkan applications.

+Feel free to check out the official [Vulkan website](https://www.vulkan.org/) for a more complete list of resources.

 ## Validation

 The activation of debugging messages is done via the creation of a [`DebugUtilsMessengerEXT`](@ref).
 We provide an additional high-level constructor along with a default constructor function [`default_debug_callback`](@ref).